How to Finish College Online

 ODUOnline also offers unique support for their students.
 Some students are already great at time management and are comfortable working on their courses on their own.
 They may have a clear end goal, which makes it easier to choose the elective classes they want.
 Some students who may have been out of school for awhile or who just need more help, could use a little more contact and support finishing college.

-ODUOnline’s advisors and student success coaches are ready for both types of degree completion students.
+ODUOnline’s coaches and student success directors are ready for both types of degree completion students.
 Graduates tell us over and over how crucial their advisors were, how understanding their professors were, and how much support they felt from the university.

 When a student feels overwhelmed, has a family or health challenge that requires some time off, or even has an academic slip up, our advisors help students find the resources they need.